OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 **Controls for threats through use:**
 * See General controls
-* MONITORUSE.
+* MONITORUSE (runtime appsec).
 Add use of the model to logs and make it part of incident detection, including:
   *  detecting inproper functioning of the model (see CONTINUOUSVALIDATION and UNWANTEDBIASTESTING)
   *  detecting suspicious patterns of model use (e.g. high frequency - see RATELIMIT)
   *  detecting suspicious inputs (see DETECTODDINPUT and DETECTADVERSARIALINPUT)